Inferred Volatility

 Solving, we obtain IVOL = 29.46.

-In addition to providing PVOLs throughout the RVP, VolX intends to disseminate IVOLs, or inferred realized volatilities, as a further aid to traders of VolContracts.
-Options traders, in particular, may want to compare these IVOLs to the implied volatilities of options whose maturities match that of the VolContract, as spread opportunities might arise.
+In addition to providing PVOLs throughout the CP, RealVol intends to disseminate IVOLs as a further aid to traders of RealVol futures.
+Options traders, in particular, may want to compare these IVOLs to the implied volatilities of options whose maturities match that of the RealVol futures, as spread opportunities might arise.
 For example, suppose IVOL is 29.50 and at-the-money (ATM) options implied volatilities are, say, 32.00.
-We might consider a trade wherein we buy the VolContract and sell an ATM straddle.
+We might consider a trade wherein we buy the RealVol futures and sell an ATM straddle.
 We then delta-neutral hedge the straddle, to expiration.
-We might, therefore, capture all, or part, of the differential between the 32.00 implied volatility of the options and the 29.50 inferred volatility of the VolContract.
+We might, therefore, capture all, or part, of the differential between the 32.00 implied volatility of the options and the 29.50 inferred volatility of the RealVol futures.

 Note: The resulting volatility captured via delta-neutral hedging of an options position may differ from the volatility realized by the underlying for many reasons including, but not limited to, the actual path of the underlying price movement, the precise execution prices for any follow-up trades, and transaction costs.
 One should understand all of the risks before implementing such a trading strategy.

-Finally, although a somewhat more involved calculation, it is possible to infer a realized volatility for any remaining time period to the expiration of a VolContract, even before the start of that contract's RVP, and for which, therefore, no PVOL is yet available.
+Finally, although a somewhat more involved calculation, it is possible to infer a realized volatility for any remaining time period to the expiration of a RealVol futures, even before the start of that contract's CP, and for which, therefore, no PVOL is yet available.
 The following serves as an illustration of such a calculation.

-Suppose, for simplicity, that VolContracts expire on the last calendar day of the month.
-Suppose, as well, that it is February 1, and that we are one month into the RVP of a 3Vol that expires on March 31.
-In addition, the next quarterly 3Vol, which expires on June 30, and whose RVP begins on April 1, is also listed and currently trading.
-Prices are as follows: PVOL of the March 3Vol: 20.00; current market price of the March 3Vol: 22.00; and current market price of the June 3Vol: 24.00.
-What IVOL may we deduce for the period beginning on the current date (February 1) until the expiration (June 30) of the June 3Vol?
+Suppose, for simplicity, that RealVol futures expire on the last calendar day of the month.
+Suppose, as well, that it is February 1, and that we are one month into the CP of a 3VOL that expires on March 31.
+In addition, the next quarterly 3VOL, which expires on June 30, and whose CP begins on April 1, is also listed and currently trading.
+Prices are as follows: PVOL of the March 3VOL: 20.00; current market price of the March 3VOL: 22.00; and current market price of the June 3VOL: 24.00.
+What IVOL may we deduce for the period beginning on the current date (February 1) until the expiration (June 30) of the June 3VOL?
 The following series of calculations may be used to derive the answer.

 Where: